 Lessee will hold the Town harmless and release the Town from any claims that may arise while performing an inspection of the property.
+If applicable a group field visit may be arranged with the town.
 Lessee agrees to accept the premises "as is."